-For security purposes, Lehigh requires that users change their passwords every six months.
+For security purposes, Lehigh requires that users change their passwords every six months, or once per year when utilizing Two Factor Authentication with Duo.
 Because users often encounter login difficulties immediately after changing their passwords, review and follow these procedures to eliminate the most common causes of login failures.
 Sometimes it's as easy as restarting your computer.
 In other cases, it may be that a program is saving your old password and simply needs to know about your new one.

 Take the following recommended action for each device or application that you use: